 The severity and breadth of the job market's problems are clear.
-The unemployment rate has surged to nearly 10%, despite a very unusual decline in the labor force.i Unemployed workers are leaving the job market, feeling there are no jobs to be had.
+The unemployment rate has surged to nearly 10%, despite a very unusual decline in the labor force.
+Unemployed workers are giving up looking for work, feeling there are no jobs to be had.
 Indeed, there are now almost six unemployed workers for each available position.
 In normal economic times, there is at most one unemployed worker per open position.
-If the labor force were growing at closer to the 1% annual pace that prevailed just prior to the recession, the unemployment rate would near 11%.ii
+If the labor force were growing at closer to the 1% annual pace that prevailed just before the recession, the unemployment rate would be near 11%. "